Pontia edusa: Description

 The adults fly from March to October with two to four generations depending on the latitude.
 The eggs are laid singly and have an incubation period of seven days.
 The caterpillars are present from May.
 They are greyish-greenish, with black dots and broad yellow stripes, quite similar to the larva of the cabbage butterfly (Pieris brassicae).
 The larvae feed on Resedaceae species.
 Pontia edusa hibernates in the chrysalis stage.

 Distribution

 It is found from the south east of Europe (southern France, Italy, Corsica, Sardinia) up to central Europe and the Middle East in Iran and Iraq.
 It is a migrant which can also be encountered in Belgium, Holland, northern Germany and Poland, in the Baltic states and in southern Sweden and Norway.

 Habitat

-This species can be found in any open grassy or flowery areas, in stony or rocky places and in roadsides, especially where the host plants grow, at an altitude of 0–2300 m.
+This species is found in any open grassy or flowery areas, in stony or rocky places and in roadsides, at altitudes up to 1500 m and occasionally higher.
+It is found especially where the host plants grow, at an altitude of 0–2300 m.